 I studied computer science and economics at MIT, where I got into crypto through mining ethereum in 2015.
 I left school to start a machine learning company (YC W18) and was an early contributor to Celo.
-I also did research at CSAIL and a few central banks.
+I also did research at CSAIL (MIT's AI lab), the Federal Reserve, the European Central Bank, and the World Bank, helping me see that the future currency will be data.

 I got into decentralization through mining ethereum in 2015.
 I was obsessed with central banks: I worked at the Federal Reserve in high school and had a photo of Janet Yellen in my bedroom.
 Crypto was fascinating as it allowed me to to run a decentralized central bank from my dorm room, using cryptography to distribute power from large institutions to everyday people.